gaoyuanliang/sequence_embedding_and_similarity/README.md

-# Deep embedding of sequence and similarity comparision
+# Deep embedding of sequence and similarity comparison

-Training deep learning models for the purpers of sequence similarity comparision, and then use the embedding layers of the similarity model to represent the sequences
+Training deep learning models for the purpose of sequence similarity comparison, and then use the embedding layers of the similarity model to represent the sequences

-## Instillication
+## Installation

 ```bash
 git clone https://github.com/gaoyuanliang/sequence_embedding_and_similarity.git